 More about me

-My education background includes a B.S. in Business Administration, a B.A. in French Studies, and an M.B.A. in Project Management.
+My educational background includes a B.S. in Business Administration, a B.A. in French Studies, and an M.B.A. in Project Management.
 As an undergraduate, I focused my business studies in accounting and my French studies in Quebec literature.
 I spent the first six years of my professional career in banking, primarily within finance, accounting, and treasury.
-Off the clock I enjoy practicing yoga, reading a good book in the sun, exploring the woods, and watching cute videos of cats and dogs.
+Off the clock, I enjoy practicing yoga, reading a good book in the sun, exploring the woods, and watching cute videos of cats and dogs.

 Why forests are important to me